brandonbothell/popyt/README.md

 ```

 Note: This wrapper does not implement every feature of the YouTube API.
 If you would like anything added, feel free to open an issue.
 The limits imposed by the wrapper are not imposed by YouTube.

-# Development/Contributing
-## Before committing:

-* Run `yarn lint`.
-* Run `yarn coverage` or `npm run coverage` to check if you've added enough tests.
-It should display 100% statement, line, and branch coverage.
-* Also, make sure that every test passes.